Teradata/stacki-wiki/Frontend-Installation.md

 Stacki can build you a [New](#new) Frontend from bare metal or it can be added on top of an existing server.
-If you wish to install stacki on top of an existing system skip to the [Existing](#existing) section.
+If you wish to install Stacki on top of an existing system skip to the [Existing](#existing) section.

 ### New

-Down the stacki jumbo dvd [here](?) and burn the file to a DVD or mount it on the virtual media for the server to be installed.
+Down the Stacki jumbo dvd [here](?) and burn the file to a DVD or mount it on the virtual media for the server to be installed.
 This is going to completely erase and reformat the hard disks in the machine, so be careful on your selection of hosts.